-Miyako-jima (aka Miyakojima, and Miyako Island) is the biggest and the most populous of Miyako Islands (Okinawa, Japan) located east of Yaeyama Islands, and between Ryukyu Islands and Taiwan.
+Miyako-jima (aka Miyakojima / Miyako Island) is the biggest and the most populous of Miyako Islands (Okinawa, Japan) located east of Yaeyama Islands, and between Ryukyu Islands and Taiwan.
 Miyako Island is administered as part of Miyakojima City (established in 2005), which includes Miyako-jima together with 5 other populated isles.
 Miyakojima City was established after the merger of Hirara City and the smaller towns Gusukube, Irabu, Shimoji and Ueno.

 Japan's other similarly named cruise destination is Miyako-Iwate (Honshu Island).
 Miyakojima is located approx 300 km (190 ml) southwest of Okinawa Island and approx 400 km (250 ml) east of Taipei (Taiwan).
 Miyako Island covers a total area of approx 159 km2 (61 ml2), ranking it the 4th-largest in the Okinawa prefecture.
 The island is subject to drought and often struck by typhoons.

 The island has population around 56,000.
 A bridge connects Miyako and Ikema Island (population around 1,000).
 Miyakojima is most famous with its Eastern Cape, considered one of Japan's most beautiful sites.
 Other popular among tourists locations are Painagama Beach, Maehama Beach, German Cultural Center.
 There are 3 islands connected via bridges to Miyakojima - Irabujima, Ikemajima and Kurimajima.